Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 Find out more about how to identify the source of an online image in the Learning Skills Hub module on analysing and evaluating images.

 Try asking a GenAI chatbot multiple times and/or using multiple GenAI chatbots about a topic you already know very well.
 Compare how it responds on different platforms and at different times.
 Try spotting any errors in the response.
-After you have asked a question, you could also try asking, 'What are the potential limitations of this information?' or 'How could this be interpreted in another way?' or 'How would you critique this text that I have produced?'
+After you have asked a question, you could also try asking, 'What are the potential limitations of this information?', 'How could this be interpreted in another way?' or 'How would you critique this text that I have produced?'

-A weakness of GenAI chatbots is they’re very easy to manipulate – try telling a chatbot its output is incorrect and it will often apologise and give a different answer.
+A weakness of GenAI is it's very easy to manipulate – try telling a chatbot its output is incorrect and it will often apologise and give a different answer.
 Always bear in mind that GenAI cannot think for itself and its outputs are based on algorithms, not knowledge or understanding.

-We advise that you not place copyrighted information into GenAI platforms for processing, as the platforms may use it to train their models, which is currently heavily contested.
+We advise that you do not place copyrighted information into GenAI platforms for processing, as the platforms may use it to train their models, which is currently heavily contested.
 Copyright also relates to your course notes, assessments, slides, etc. and for generating images and videos to recreate close copies of copyright outputs.

 You can find out more about the intellectual property and copyright concerns that might arise when using genAI tools by referring to information provided by the National Centre for AI.

 Some tools, particularly those that are free to use, will request your permission to access and share user data.
-Always check the terms and conditions, as well as the data privacy policy before subscribing, and ask yourself the following questions:
+Always check the terms and conditions and the data privacy policy before subscribing, and ask yourself the following questions:

 It is essential to be aware of the terms and conditions section of the GenAI tools you are using, as each platform that provides these tools has its unique terms and conditions.
 Look out for provisions such as whether, by using these platforms, you are granting these platforms the right to use the content that you have entered as prompts and the output generated or whether your prompts will be utilised to train their algorithms.